mrekh/shadtheme/README.md

 ---

-Built with 💙 by [Byte](https://www.trybyte.app).
-The SEO platform for the GEO-era.
+Built with 💙 by [Byte](https://www.trybyte.app), The GEO tool SEO teams need.